curtiscjohnson/curtiscjohnson.github.io/_pages/projects.md

 ---

 This is conglomeration of various personal, class, or reaseach projects.
-The idea is that most research projects turn into some sort of publication.
+Research projects often turn into papers so check out my [publications page](https://curtiscjohnson.github.io/publications/) as well.

 More project pages are to come: